10.2.2 Graduate Student Hourly Employment

 a.
 Hiring

-• Any limits that the student’s home academic department/program imposes (e.g., program may limit hourly student employment)
+- any limits that the student’s home academic department/program imposes (e.g., program may limit hourly student employment); and

 Students who receive a university award that includes funding to hire graduate students to complete hourly work (e.g., coding, transcription, or other effort associated with academic projects) are subject to these policies.
 In such cases, the department should manage the funding and hire the student hourly employee.